felipenunezmichea/felipenunezmichea/index.md

 title: Felipe Núñez-Michea
 ---
 ![Header image](IMG_20170905_193540.jpg)
-#

-I am a researcher in philosophy and economics.
+I am a PhD student in philosophy at the Catholic University of Chile.
 My work focuses on philosophy of economics, distributive justice and normative ethics.

-## Research interests
+## Previous Education
-- Distributive justice and fairness
-- Claims-based approaches
+- Research Master's in Philosophy and Economics, Erasmus Universiteit Rotterdam
-- Philosophy of economics
+- Master's Degree in Economics, University of Santiago
+- Bachelor's Degree in Education and Philosophy, University of Santiago

 ## Publications